Business Management

 Learning Outcomes:

-Upon completing this course, students understand the major challenges in the banking industry, the role of banks, the risks banks are exposed to, in particular sustainability risks, as well as the tools and methods to mitigate these risks in order to comply with their tasks.
-Students have acquired analytical and assessment skills to evaluate relevant scenarios.
+Upon completing this course, alumni understand the major challenges in the banking industry, the role of banks, the risks banks are exposed to, in particular sustainability risks, as well as the tools and methods to mitigate these risks in order to comply with their tasks.
+Alumni have acquired analytical and assessment skills to evaluate relevant scenarios.
 They can decide on the applicability of tools in a complex and volatile financial market in response to a particular situation and anticipate potential impacts.
-Thus, students have sensitized their readiness and capacity for change and strengthened their holistic and systematic thinking abilities.
+Thus, alumni have sensitized their readiness and capacity for change and strengthened their holistic and systematic thinking abilities.

 Superior module: